 Topical authority works the same way across both.
 A crypto project that has built deep, consistent coverage of a subject area, with interlinking articles and a clear semantic focus, performs better in AI-generated answers for the same reason it performs better in search.
 Both Google's ranking algorithm and the retrieval layers inside large language models are making the same assessment: does this source know its subject?

 Entity structure carries over entirely.
 Google's Knowledge Graph and the entity representations inside large language models are built from overlapping source data.
 A crypto project that builds consistent entity signals for Google search, named authorship, schema markup, and external profile alignment, is building the same signals that language models use to determine whether a source is specific and attributable enough to cite.
-The work is not parallel.
-It is the same work.

 Where GEO diverges from SEO